 Historical experience provides the Company the ability to reasonably estimate the amount of product sales that customers will return.
 Product returns are often resalable through the Company's annual outlet sale or other channels.
-Additionally, the Company reserves for other potential product credits granted to Indirect retailers.
+Additionally, the Company reserves for customer allowances for certain Indirect retailers based upon various contract terms and other potential product credits granted to Indirect retailers.
 The returns and credits reserve and the related activity for each fiscal year presented were as follows (in thousands):

-Balance at Beginning of Year Provision Charged to Net Revenues Allowances Taken Balance at End of Year Fiscal year ended January 28, 2017 \$ 2,317 \$ 32,905 \$ (29,862) \$ 5,360 Fiscal year ended January 30, 2016 2,173 25,707 (25,563) 2,317 Fiscal year ended January 31, 2015 1,424 30,140 (29,391) 2,173
+alance at ning of Year Provision Charged to Net Revenues Allowances n / Written Off Balance at End of Year Fiscal year ended February 3, 2018 \$ 5,360 \$ 23,504 \$ (26,169) \$ 2,695 Fiscal year ended January 28, 2017 2,317 32,905 (29,862) 5,360 Fiscal year ended January 30, 2016 2,173 25,707 (25,563) 2,317

 The Company establishes an allowance for doubtful accounts based on historical experience and customer-specific identification and believes that collections of receivables, net of the allowance for doubtful accounts, are reasonably assured.
-The allowance for doubtful accounts was approximately \$0.6 million and \$0.5 million as of January 28, 2017, and January 30, 2016, respectively.
+The allowance for doubtful accounts was approximately \$0.9 million and \$0.6 million as of February 3, 2018, and January 28, 2017, respectively.

 The Company sells gift cards with no expiration dates to customers and does not charge administrative fees on unused gift cards.
 Gift cards issued by the Company are recorded as a liability until they are redeemed, at which point revenue is recognized.
 In addition, the Company recognizes revenue on unredeemed gift cards when the likelihood of the gift card being redeemed is remote and there is no legal obligation to remit the value of unredeemed gift cards to the relevant jurisdictions.
 The Company determines the gift card breakage rate based on historical redemption patterns.
-During the fiscal years ended January 28, 2017, January 30, 2016 and January 31, 2015, the Company recorded \$0.3 million, \$0.3 million and \$1.4 million of revenue related to gift card breakage, respectively.
-Gift card breakage is included in net sales in the Consolidated Statements of Income, as well as Direct segment sales.
+The Company recorded \$0.3 million of revenue related to gift card breakage during each of the fiscal years ended February 3, 2018, January 28, 2017, and January 30, 2016.
+Gift card breakage is included in net revenues in the Consolidated Statements of Income, as well as Direct segment net revenues.